carekit-apple/IBM-HyperProtectSDK/README.md

   inMemory, remote: remote)
 ```

 By default if no backend API information is passed in, it will default to `https://localhost:3000` .
 Pass in the `apiLocation` parameter to point to your IBM Hyper Protect MBaaS deployed locally for development or in IBM Cloud.
+If the MBaaS is deployed to the IBM Cloud, a certificate may be needed to go through the authentication challenge.
+This certificate may be added to your project folder.
+If no value is passed into `certificate`, it will default to `carekit-root`.

 ### Contributing